-It’s been nearly a year since I wrote about bamboo, which is essentially kudzu with cellulose stalks.
-A 60 Minutes report on pandas that aired last night reported, among other things, that the anthropomorphic beasts have been eating bamboo for 6 million years.
+Bamboo – essentially kudzu with cellulose stalks.
+A report on pandas I saw on some forgettable channel last week reported, among other things, that the anthropomorphic beasts have been eating bamboo for 6 million years.

 If that’s so, they certainly have done a lousy job of it.

 Bamboo grows at two rates, fast and faster.
 It invades like the Germans into Russia, a plant so aggressive that landscapers recommend installing a concrete tank in the ground to ensure that its roots don’t go deep and spread into the neighbor’s land.
 It grows dense and tall, and takes no prisoners.

 Florida Power & Light, the defendant in today’s case, considered bamboo a “critical removal” species.
 When found under FLP lines, bamboo was not to be trimmed.
 It was to be removed, killed dead, dead, dead.

 That didn’t happen in today’s case, and the invasive plant was so high and thick that a teenager climbed it, and died when the bamboo bent over and contacted a live power line.

 That’s where the personal injury lawyer came in.
 PI attorneys are their own type of invasive species.
 The complaints they file spread far and wide, like bamboo, and can be as aggressive as bamboo itself.